How do I book?

 It depends on your network or the ones you can roam onto .
 EE now has 4G coverage in our area and most of Harris.
-You can get signal by the gate on Vodafone, and generally on Harris the signal is patchy.
+You can get signal by the gate on Vodafone, and generally on Harris their signal is patchy.
 But we do have a landline in the house, 01859 550486 from which calls to UK landlines are free for up to an hour on each call.
 Calls to mobiles are available up to £20 per week with our compliments.

 What clothing shall I bring?